heymichellemac/recipe-cookbook/recipes/2024-04-22-irish-soda-bread.md

 2. Mix the dry ingredients into a bowl then rub in butter.
 3. Add the buttermilk and mix into a dough.
 4. Shape the dough into a flat round loaf and add to a baking sheet.
 Make a deep cross across the top.
-5. Bake for 30-35 mins until the bottom of the loaf sounds hollow when tapped.
+5. Bake for 30-35 minutes until the bottom of the loaf sounds hollow when tapped.
 6. Transfer onto a wire rack and leave to cool.